Duet3D/wiki-content/User_manual/Machine_configuration/Configuration_IDEX.md

 M584 X0 Y1 Z2 U3 E4:5 ; create the U axis and assign stepper driver 3 to it
 ```

+The M584 command should come before every other command that needs to refer to the new axes, because additional axis letters are not recognised in other G and M commands until the corresponding axes have been created.
+So put it at the beginning of the movement section of config.g.

-Note: if you create axis V then axis U will also be created even if you didn't ask for one.
+Note: In RRF 2.x and earlier, if you create axis V then axis U will also be created even if you didn't ask for one.
 Similarly, if you create the W axis then U and V will also be created.
 But the motor assignments for the extra new axes will probably not be what you want.

-The M584 command should come before every other command that needs to refer to the new axes, because axis letters U, V and W are not recognised in other G and M commands until the corresponding axes have been created.
-So put it at the beginning of the movement section of config.g.
+In RRF 3.x and later, only the axis requested is created; i.e. if you create the W axis, U and V will not be created.

 # Configuring new axes